The Toxic Rise Of Social Media “Property Experts”

 It happened!

 Property Tribes hosts a string of unflattering threads about Samuel Leeds in their forums by dissatisfied mentees and ex-business partners, suggesting he is indeed one of the toxic gurus.
 Understandably, this has rubbed Samuel the wrong way.
 He claims to be one of the good eggs and a victim of defamation.
-However, despite his efforts thus far, he’s been unsuccessful at getting the content pulverised.
+However, despite his efforts thus far, he’s been unsuccessful at making the content disappear.

 Fair play to Property Tribes for standing their ground.
 I mean that purely from a freedom of speech standpoint, because apparently Samuel isn’t shy when it comes to dishing out defamation threats in order to get content removed.
 That said, I have no idea who is legally in the right or wrong here, I’m just a devastatingly dashing bystander.
 I don’t support defamation, but I do support freedom of speech.